 |Claim up to three months’ worth of average card spend

 (up to $10,000 and if cardholder unable to find a job for four months or more)

-The Singlife Visa debit card is also a worldwide multi-currency card with no additional FX fees and zero annual fees.
+If that’s not enough they even have the Singlife Visa debit card: a Visa card that can be used as a worldwide multi-currency card with no additional FX fees and zero annual fees.

 Now, allow us to break it down for you.

 From 1 July 2021, Singlife will be reducing crediting rates on the Singlife Account from 1.5% to 1.0% p.a. for the first S$10,000 in your Singllife account

 The crediting rates for the next S$90,000 will also be revised from 1.0% p.a. to 0.5% p.a. for this account.